emacadie/clojure_apps/twitter-retriever-gradle/README.md

 A Clojure app to automate the retrieval of tweets and write them to a database and print them to an HTML file.

+This application uses gradle instead of leiningen.
+So far, the tests do not work.

 The original plan was to use the WordPress REST API to post them to WordPress.
 I spent some time trying to do this and I was unsuccessful.
 So for the time being you will have to copy and paste.

 You will be able to use cron to run this every day/week/whenever to archive your tweets and/or display them on your site.